FAQs

 In addition to learning hard skills, internships also help build soft skills needed to interact in a professional setting.
 You will hone your communication and interpersonal skills and further understand organization/company culture.
 Many employers now expect students to have engaged in some sort of career-related work before graduation.
 The internship experience is ready-made for doing just that.

-• The undergraduate internship, IS 4687, earns six semester hours of credit; IS 4387 earns three semester hours of credit.
+• The undergraduate internship, IS 4687, earns six semester hours of credit (300 hours of internship work required).

 • We make every effort to recruit agencies and businesses that offer paid internships and we do encourage students to recognize their valuable skills and seek compensation for time spent working for their internship employer.
 At the present time, however, most of our interns have completed unpaid internships.

 • The Center for International Studies does not place students in internships.
+You are responsible for securing your own internship.
 However, we are here to help and guide you through the process.
-Check out our sortable internship database to get your gears turning and contact us if you need any additional help!
+Check out our sortable internship database to get your gears turning and contact us if you need any additional help.

 Graduate students should have completed at least 18 hours of graduate coursework and have a Texas State GPA of a 3.2 or higher.